-Toddler growth and development includes their cognitive, language, physical and social/emotional development.
+Toddler growth and development refers to the cognitive, language, physical and social/emotional developmental stages toddlers go through.

 Let’s talk about how these areas progress as they grow!